 Additionally, Slack is another exceptional tool to keep in touch with your team and clients on the go.

 Invoicing tools like Xero can also help you send and receive invoices via email.
 These invoicing solutions typically let you accept credit card payments and set up recurring billing.

-Time and performance tracking are two crucial features you’d find in HR software to help you track progress and measure employee performance.
+Time and performance tracking are two crucial features in HR software to help you track progress and measure employee performance.

 Importantly, project management is one aspect you mustn’t neglect, whether you’re a virtual office rental business or not.
 There are many tools, but some of the best project management software to leverage include Asana, Monday, and Wrike.

 Finally, if your business often shares large files, Box offers a smart cloud collaboration tool to help you securely send, receive, and store them within your virtual office.